 I think as long as the city plan is focused on maintaining frequent community activities, keeping the streets clean and safe, and avoids attempting to deluge the city with apartments and high occupancy buildings purely for the sake of tax revenue the city will continue to be beautiful and well populated.
 I think Farmington's strength lies in it's surprising level of charm for a city.
 It's a large city with a small town feel due to the fantastic downtown and diverse shopping and eating establishments

 Keep the country feel.
 Don't add excessive alternate housing

 I love Farmington Hills.
-Would be nice to have an area to walk shop & eat places I frequent here, but not much has been added in the last 3 decades that have made an impact on where I spend most of my leisure time.
+Would be nice to have an area to walk shop & eat

 Younger generation's want more recreational opportunities, investment in walking/biking lanes is crucial